 Legendary Heroes is a very overlooked arc.
 However, in part 3, the gang is on an airship, going to save the Kaiba brothers, when it's attacked by flying Duel Monsters.
 Iru - the little fairy - is killed protecting Yugi from an attack.
 As she digitizes, Yugi starts to cry, saying, "I've had it.
 I've had enough!"
 Then Yami comes out in this epic blaze of red light for no reason at all - and yes, Yugi looked sort of ridiculous in his Legendary Heroes costume, but on Yami it looks amazing.
 Yami immediately takes charge, telling Joey to take the wheel and starts sending out monsters to protect the ship.
 It was awesome.

-In his duel against Strings who has a) a God Card that becomes more powerful the more cards he has in his hand and decreases one of the stats of an opponent's summoned monster by 2000 points right off the bat (and if said stat is 2000 or less, automatically destroys it instead), b) a permanent spell card that allows him to draw three cards every time a monster is summoned, c) a monster that can automatically be resummoned to the field when it's destroyed, d) a permanent trap card that makes said monster the first target of any attack, and e) a permanent spell card that removes the 6-card limit to his hand.
-Yugi simply uses a spell that 1) shifts control of the indestructible monster to his side of the field, which 2) causes the god to attack it, and 3) it respawns, which 4) triggers the "draw three cards" effect, and repeat from step 2 until he mills Strings (runs out of cards).
+In his duel against Strings who has A) a God Card that becomes more powerful the more cards he has in his hand and decreases one of the stats of an opponent's summoned monster by 2000 points right off the bat (and if said stat is 2000 or less, automatically destroys it instead), B) a permanent spell card that allows him to draw three cards every time a monster is summoned, C) a monster that can automatically be resummoned to the field when it's destroyed, D) a permanent trap card that makes said monster the first target of any attack, and E) a permanent spell card that removes the 6-card limit to his hand.
+Yugi simply uses a spell that 1) shifts control of the indestructible monster to his side of the field, which 2) causes Slifer to attack it, and 3) it respawns, which 4) triggers the "draw three cards" effect, and repeat from step 2 until he mills Strings (runs out of cards).

-Nobody mentioned the duel with Noah?
-The final move that Yugi uses is like freakin GOLD.
-He gives both players the maximum amount for a hand and then begins be reviving the Blue Eyes that was sent to the graveyard while Kaiba was dueling.
+The final move he uses in the duel with Noah is golden.
+He gives both players the maximum amount for a hand and then begins by reviving the Blue Eyes that was sent to the graveyard while Kaiba was dueling.
 Then, he fuses them into the Blue Eyes Ultimate dragon, a monster far more powerful than anything that Noah has even come CLOSE to bringing out.
 He then blows his monster out of the water.
 Noah of course begins to gloat because he feels confident he can survive a few more turns against the Blue eyes, only for Yugi to activate DEFUSION.
 8300 life points do not look so nice now that you have three individual dragons ready to direct attack.

 What makes it even better is that Noah had been a Smug Snake the entire duel; acting as though he was a great duelist despite the fact he was using blatantly broken Deck and an even worse Deckmaster.
 Once Noah realizes he's doomed he begins panicking.
 Yami's words hit home; "You've been exposed as the frightened child you are."
 Break the Haughty at its finest.